MichaelCurrin/dev-cheatsheets/cheatsheets/python.md

 - http://localhost:5000/download.csv

-### Cache
+### Caching

 Add caching to your Flask application to reduce load on your server.

-For example, if your server does any heavy computing, reading from a database or external API calls, you can choose to cache the result of a function call or the cache the view (HTML response).
+For example, if your server does any heavy computing, reading from a database or external API calls, you can improve performance (and therefore reduce request time) by using cache.

 - [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/) docs.